Experiences with AI-assisted design

 Google Stitch

 Last week Google released a new version of Stitch, a design tool similar to Figma that got some new AI capabilities.
-Basically you give it a prompt and it creates a design that you can then edit and give to a coding agent via MCP.
+Basically you give it a prompt (including reference images) and it creates a design that you can then edit and give to a coding agent via MCP.
 I used it again for my pizza app and it created very nice designs that look like a high end recipe app.
 The screens are backed by HTML which makes it easy to the coding agent to parse and understand.
 I also used it to redesign my website, which it did excellently.
 The only thing it did poorly was designing a lock screen widget for iOS.

-Pizza app 2
+Pizza app 2Website redesign

 Stitch is in Beta and free, although who knows for how long.